What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 The Bottom Line

-Canadian self-defense law gives you real rights — more than most people realize.
+Canadian self-defense law gives you your rights — more than most people realize.
 You don't have to wait to be struck.
 You can defend someone else.
 You can respond to a credible threat before it fully materializes.

 This post is for educational purposes only and does not constitute legal advice.
 If you have specific questions about a situation, consult a lawyer.